guidoism/tex-oberon/README.md

 0. Liberate the text from the un-editable PDF sources.
 1. Typeset the book using (plain) TeX and Knuth's own `taocpmac.tex` macros.
 2. Add the full (typeset) source code to the book for those of us who like reading code in bed.
+3. Convert it into a Literate Project where code is more liberally scattered amongst the prose and "tangled" into the final product.

 Being a document with TeX sources, instead of a dead PDF, future Project Oberon engineers will be able to modify the text to keep it